vdmytrk/Astronomic_Catalogs/README-en.md

     *   UI theming with Bootstrap 5 and LESS (dark/light mode)
 *   🔐 **Identity Admin Area** — Razor Pages + MVC for managing users, roles, and claims with consistent layout and UX patterns.
 *   🧪 **Test Suite** — Testing in real HTTP scenarios using an isolated environment and test doubles.

 ---

-## 🧠 **Stored Procedure Highlights**
-This project uses SQL stored procedures as a core data transformation layer.
-They cover:
-*   **ETL & Data Normalization** — Transform raw datasets into structured relational formats.
-*   **Deduplication & Aggregation** — Select the most relevant values across grouped records using dynamic SQL.
-*   **Flexible Filtering** — Dynamic filters with ranges, optional conditions, JSON arrays, and pagination.
-*   **Transactional Safety** — Full use of transactions, rollback logic, and type-aware parsing.
-*   **Logging & Exception Handling** — Detailed logging and exception handling with informative error messages and rethrowing for upstream visibility.

-## 🧠 **Key Stored Procedures & SQL Design**
-*   🔄 ****Data Processing & Normalization****
-    *   **CalculationPlanetarySystemData**: aggregates and transforms normalized catalog entries into structured relational data.
-Groups related records, extracts representative values, derives calculated fields by mathematical expressions, and populates boolean flags based on range conditions.
-    *   **FillNASAExoplanetCatalogUniquePlanets**: generates a deduplicated dataset by selecting the most recent non-null value for each attribute across grouped entities.
-Dynamically builds a query to extract prioritized values per column, based on data type–specific filtering logic and latest date ordering.
-Ensures consistency across heterogeneous data types, applies fallback defaults, and generates the final dataset for insertion.
-    *   **InsertCollinderCatalog**: transforms raw catalog entries into a normalized structure.
-Handles parsing of positional data, extraction of numeric attributes, and general data cleanup to ensure consistency and integrity.
-    *   **InsertNGCICOpendatasoft**: processes structured components from input strings, resolves object classifications, and assigns metadata such as the source origin.
-    *   **MigrateNGCICOStoNGCICO_W**: performs a full migration and normalization.
-Detects duplicates and sub-objects, routes data accordingly, enriches records using data from supplemental tables.

-*   🔍 ****Flexible Filtering Procedures****
-    *   **GetFilteredNGCICData**, **GetFilteredPlanetarySystemsData**: apply dynamic filters using nullable conditions, ranges, and flexible matching logic.
-    *   **GetFilteredPlanetsData**: supports advanced filtering with JSON arrays, range-based filters, and paginated output.

-*   ⚙️ ****Performance & Extensibility****
-    *   Leverages indexed queries and optimized conditions for scalability.
-    *   Designed with parameterized filtering logic to ensure maintainability.
-    *   Includes centralized logging for consistent error handling and monitoring.

----